AdobeDocs/experience-manager-cloud-service.en/help/forms/data-integration.md

 ---
-title: Connect database to AEM Forms as a Cloud Service
+title: Connect AEM Forms to a database
 description: You can retrieve and save data to a RESTful web services, SOAP-based web services, and OData services from [!DNL AEM Forms] as a Cloud Service.
 The service provides a dedicated tool to retrieve, test, validate, and send data to various types of data sources.
 ---
-# Connect your data sources to Cloud Service {#aem-forms-data-integration}
+# Connect AEM Forms to a database {#aem-forms-data-integration}

 | Version | Article link |
 | -------- | ---------------------------- |